joker594302831/SonyDriver_MouseAimbot/README.md

 # SonyDriver_MouseAimbot
-SonyDriverHelper for your aimbot ( tested only into apex legends not ban )
+## SonyDriverHelper for your aimbot ( tested only into apex legends not ban )
+## so no need to use your mouse_event anymore